Get Rid Of:

 Spider Control Facts

 Have Arachnophobia?
 Contrary to the 1990 Steven Spielberg movie made popular by John Goodman as the "Exterminator" and Jeff Daniels as the "Doctor" most spiders are harmless.
-The only distinguishable feature is that Spiders have a characteristic appearance which is easily recognized by most people.
+The only distinguishable feature is that spiders have a characteristic appearance which is easily recognized by most people.
 They possess eight legs which immediately separate them from insects, which have only six legs.
 Spiders lack wings and antennae.
 Their bodies have but two regions - a cephalothorax (fused head and thorax) and an abdomen.
 Young spiders, or spiderlings, resemble the adults except for size and, sometimes, coloration.
 All spiders have a pair of jaw-like structures, called chelicerae.
 At the end of each is a hollow, claw-like fang.
 Each fang has a small opening in the end through which venom is injected into the prey.
 Spinnerets, located at the tip end of the abdomen, are silk spinning glands used for web making.

 Many species of spiders are common household pests in the United States.
 Certain common household spiders spin webs over lamps, in corners and in basements.
 This creates an unsightly situation but causes no real harm.
 Remember that every "cobweb" was made by a spider.
 Although all spiders use venom when they bite and kill their prey, the black widow and the brown recluse spiders are the only North American species consistently dangerous to humans.
 Even though there is generally little danger of complications from spider bites, you should advise all spider bite victims to take the spider specimen with them (if possible) when consulting their physician.